All right, News Roundup Information Overload Hour this Friday.

 He served in the Navy.

-Um probably was going to for life, but I stopped him.
+You don't cross the Navy and probably was going to for life, but I stopped him.

-And and here's the problem.
+And here's the problem.

-You you're describing my eating habits as if there's something wrong with it.
+You're describing my eating habits as if there's something wrong with it.

-Oh, when I go to this fancy hotel, I like to order this, and uh I'm like, well, if they have really good New England clam chowder, I'm always interested.
+I'm like, well, if they have really good New England clam chowder, I'm always interested.

-And then I said I really usually just prefer the kids' menu grilled cheese with bacon, mac and cheese, spaghetti with marinara sauce, or cheeseburger.
+Grilled cheese with bacon, mac and cheese, spaghetti with marinara sauce, or a cheeseburger.

-That's what I usually like to order.
+That's what I usually like to do.

-And you said this to a group of strangers.
+And you said this to a group of strangers?

-This is a group of strangers or people you knew.
+This is a group of strangers or people you knew?

-No, the uh uh half the people I didn't know.
+No, half the people I didn't know.

-Oh, I'm asking.
+So I'm just asking.

 Well, you know how social I am.